304 North Cardinal

 GP –TEVITOL is a boarding school, which gives high school education in English language to students with higher intelligence selected from all over Turkey.
 85 % of the school’s students are composed of children of families with limited material possibilities.
 Therefore, they are given full scholarships.
 We consciously founded the music department at this school because we believe that musical education is a significant part of general education.

-Composing the features and structuring the details of a proper system was not easy at all! , Though we had to solve problems such as selecting instruments and building studying rooms with a proper acustic and ventilation system as well as many different things, Our primary objectives were to operate an education system in a disciplined way, to develop regular studying habits by students, to maintain a disciplined and transparent management and to introduce students to universal music culture not just to music techniques.
-Forming the staff able to give such an education and maintaining its operation in a disciplined manner took much of our time.
-At the end we were successful in bringing together a stuff of teachers all graduated from conservatory where we are able to give students a training equal to a half day conservatory study.
+Our staff, all from conservatory, give students a training equal to a half day conservatory study.
 In order to upgrade the level step by step in a meaningful way, another objective of our program is to invite authorities in music to Gebze.
 So that students can meet music authorities where through interviews they widen their horizons on music analyses, world history and modern music.
-For instance, our students who listened to Prof Dr Filiz Ali with great attention will find the opportunity of meeting and listening to Prof Dr Evin Ilyasoglu in October and later on Zeynep Oral.
+For instance, our students who listened to Prof Filiz Ali with great attention, found the opportunity of meeting and listening to Evin Ilyasoglu and later on Zeynep Oral.
 Such initiatives create positive reactions among our students beyond our expectations.

 Do you also support TEVITOL Music Department financially?

 SP – We were very much concerned that such a department should not be a burden to the school since it is a foundation.
 We significantly care about our system’s integration with the school management structure, as well as it being free.
-This helps us to control the system in such a way, that we may perform changes required for development in a quick, effective and predicted way.
-In this sense, we supply a part of the necessary budget through our concerts and the remaining part through sponsors.
 We would like to highlight that Koc Group’s contribution to education with determination has great support to the school and music department both financially and spiritually.

 Does being selected as “wonder child” once and having a scholarship have an effect in your support to TEVITOL?

 GP –We did not receive any scholarship from Turkey.
 We had our primary school education in Istanbul and Ankara and then we continued the first two years of secondary school at Notre Dame de Sion as boarding students.
 Meanwhile, we worked with Ferdi Statzer at the conservatory and Mithat Fenmen in Ankara.
 Later on we first went to Paris and then to Frankfurt.
-While we were studying at Odenwaldschule High School in Germany, a boarding school like TEVITOL giving general high school education to children with superior intelligence, we won the first prize in the piano competition in Germany as soloists.
+While we were studying at Odenwaldschule High School in Germany, which is a similar boarding school to TEVITOL, we won the first prize in the piano competition in Germany as soloists.
 Due to sharing the award and then winning some other first prizes, the German government significantly supported us by granting a scholarship in America and monitored our development for many years.
 We have been supported by France and America as well.
 So we are aware of how important it is to have the correct support at the correct place.

-The things we have done are very natural and not to be done the first time.
+The projects we undertake are very natural and are not done for the first time.
 Our belief for social solidarity and our attempts to do what is necessary for it, since the age of 22, have carried us to the present day.
-After our students’ concert we saw how difficult it is to see a student who would begin musical education at around 15 within a new system proper to its purposes .
-We always highlighted it but TEVITOL currently does not have such a kindergarten and a primary school.
-We support such a formation from the bottom of our hearts so that Turkey would be able to compete worldwide and could have a musical future.
+We support such a formation from the bottom of our hearts, so, that Turkey would be able to compete in classical music worldwide and could have a musical future.,